Beyond Binary: A New Terminology for Relational AI–Human Interaction

 Observable Markers:

-Measurement Approaches: Capability emergence tracking; context utilization metrics
+Proposed Measures (untested): Capability emergence tracking; context utilization metrics

-2.4 PATTERN CRYSTALLIZATION
+PATTERN CRYSTALLIZATION

-Definition: Moments when previously diffuse response possibilities suddenly organize into a clear, novel, and coherent synthesis—often triggered by precise inquiry or relational alignment.
+Definition: Moments when previously diffuse response possibilities suddenly organize into a clear, novel, and coherent synthesis, often triggered by precise inquiry or relational alignment.

 Architectural Analog: Attractor-state transitions; entropy reduction in response generation.